swedenconnect/technical-framework/ELN-0616 - PDF Profile for Signature Validation Tokens.md

 - The `cert` type SHALL be used when signature validation was performed using a single certificate not present in the target PDF signature.
 - The `chain` type SHALL be used when signature validation was performed using a certificate chain where some or all of the certificates in the chain is not present in the target signature.
-- The `cert_hash` type SHALL be used when signature validation was performed using a single certificate thas is present in the target PDF signature.
+- The `cert_hash` type SHALL be used when signature validation was performed using a single certificate that is present in the target PDF signature.
 - The `cert_and_chain_hash` type SHALL be used when signature validation was performed using a certificate chain where all of the certificates in the chain is present in the target signature.